-On September 12, 2019, the Company also issued 137,100 cash-settled DSUs to the directors and recorded a DSU expense of \$107 with an offsetting credit to non-current accrued liabilities on the statements of financial position.
+On September 12, 2019, the Company also issued 137,100 cash-settled DSUs to the directors.
+For the year ended December 31, 2019, the Company recorded a DSU expense of \$107 with an offsetting credit to non-current accrued liabilities on the statements of financial position.